MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Expected: Sample app will maximize
 1. Right click 'Microsoft Edge WebView2' element and select `restore`
 1. Expected: Sample app will restore.

+#### Drag and Drop
+Test that Drag and Drop is supported in WebView2 using both hosting modes.
+1. Launch the sample app.
+1. Select text "Runtime version".
+1. Click, hold, and drag the selected text to the Query text box.
+1. Release mouse over text box to drop text.
+1. Expected: "Runtime version" text is inserted into Query text box.
+1. Go to `Window -> Close WebView.`
+1. Go to `Window -> WebView Creation Mode -> Visual - DComp.`
+1. Go to `Window -> Create WebView.`
+1. Select text "Runtime version".
+1. Click, hold, and drag the selected text to the Query text box.
+1. Release mouse over text box to drop text.
+1. Expected: "Runtime version" text is inserted into Query text box.
+1. Go to `Window -> Close WebView.`
+1. Expected: App does not crash.